Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Bob Ramsey

-I was hoping that we could maybe first talk a little bit about the net interest margin and the trajectory in the 2017.
-I know your release highlighted that over 90% your loans are variable or floating rates.
-I'm just curious if the Fed increase in December, if there was any benefit from that in the fourth quarter and how you are thinking about the margin headed into the first year?
+I was hoping that we could maybe first talk a little bit about the net interest margin and the trajectory into 2017.
+I know your release highlighted that over 90% of your loans are variable or floating rate.
+I'm just curious if the Fed increase in December, if there was any benefit from that in the fourth quarter and how you're thinking about the margin headed into the first year?

 Li Yu